realKarthikNair/Pop-Ubuntu-Issue-fixes/README.md

 credits: [here](https://askubuntu.com/a/1398720/1227056)

-**14. OBS Studio saving blank video files of screen recording on wayland even when pipewire screensharing is working in OBS preview**
+~**14.
+OBS Studio saving blank video files of screen recording on wayland even when pipewire screensharing is working in OBS preview**~
+Fixed Now (if still doesn't work, try a reinstall of obs-studio after adding the latest ppa)

 Fix